skip to main content

 What challenges is CJUSD facing?

 We’re proud of the high-quality education in CJUSD schools, but our schools are aging and need repairs.
-CJUSD is finalizing a comprehensive Facilities Master Plan to prioritize facility needs for our schools.
-This process includes conducting a thorough Needs Assessment of our school facilities and developing a plan to address the needs in our classrooms and on school grounds.
+Over the past year, CJUSD updated its Facilities Master Plan to prioritize facility needs for our schools.
+This process included conducting a thorough Needs Assessment of our school facilities and developing a plan to address the needs in our classrooms and on school grounds.
 This plan is intended to serve as a road map for addressing facility priorities.
 It includes projects such as replacing aging plumbing and electrical systems, repairing leaky roofs, and helping meet modern school safety and academic standards.

 Additionally, CJUSD serves a community in one of California’s fastest-growing regions, and the District is experiencing significant growth in student enrollment.
 Currently, the District’s student population exceeds the capacity of its existing District-owned permanent school facilities, with approximately 33% of District classrooms in portables.
 As our school population grows, it will be necessary to upgrade existing campuses, including updating hands-on science and early-career training classrooms, to ensure that all local students continue to receive a high-quality education as our region expands.